-In the event that it becomes necessary to shelter students, staff, visitors, or other individuals, the building principal/director/ site supervisor or their designee will contact the Assistant Superintendent for Instructional Programs or the Chief Emergency Officer/Coordinator of School Safety and Security.
-The Assistant Superintendent for Instructional Programs or the Chief Emergency Officer/Coordinator of School Safety and Security will notify the District Superintendent.
+In the event that it becomes necessary to shelter students, staff, visitors, or other individuals, the building principal/director/ site supervisor or their designee will contact the Assistant Superintendent for Instructional Programs or the Chief

+Emergency Officer/ Safety and Security Coordinator, The Assistant Superintendent for Instructional Programs or the

+Chief Emergency Officer/Safety and Security Coordinator will notify the District Superintendent.
 If it becomes apparent that district students will not be able to leave the facility, the school principal/director/site supervisor will make arrangements for adequate supervision of the students under their direction and to make provisions for building maintenance (custodial) and food services.
-It shall be the responsibility of the Chief Emergency Officer/Coordinator of School Safety and Security to inform appropriate police, Red Cross and emergency preparedness officials.
+It shall be the responsibility of the Chief

+Emergency Officer/Safety and Security Coordinator to inform appropriate police, Red Cross and emergency preparedness officials.